Your cookie preferences

 Finally you should note that most white meter tariffs will charge a slightly higher daytime charge compared to a standard tariff, so if your usage patterns are unpredictable they could end up costing you more.

 Whether you opt for a white meter or not you should always make sure you are getting the right price for your gas and electricity.
-The only way you can do that is to run regular and accurate energy comparisons to compare your deal to others in your area.
+The only way you can do that is to regularly compare energy to see what else might be out there.

 Read more: